Sniffquest

 Pick a boring patch

-Same sidewalk loop or yard edge you already know.
-Fewer surprises mean you can watch the line instead of scanning for chaos.
+Same sidewalk loop or yard edge—the one where the leash already wraps the same bush.
+Fewer surprises mean you watch the line instead of scanning for chaos.

 Set one sniff budget

-Decide how long a bush stop may last before you gently move on.
+Decide how long that bush may last before you move on.
 Pay check-ins with another sniff when it is safe—not only with ending the fun.

 End while it still feels easy